HEIGVD-Course-PDI/pdi-lab-aloha/README.md

 #### Todo

 - [ ] Run the simulation for different values of `NUM_USERS`.
-For which utilization does the throughput reach its maximum?
+For which utilization does the throughput (i.e., time in successful transmissions) reach its maximum?
 What is the maximum throughput?
-- [ ] Plot the throughput as a function of the utilization: the script `optimize_aloha.py` runs the simulation for different values of `NUM_USERS` and collects the statistics.
+- [ ] Plot the throughput as a function of the utilization: the script `./optimize_aloha.py` runs the simulation for different values of `NUM_USERS` and collects the statistics.
 It then plots the throughput as well as the channel utilization.
-Examine the plots.
+Examine the plot files (`./aloha_throughput.png` and `./aloha_channel_occupation.png`).
 - [ ] Answer the question in the `Questions.md` file.

 4 - Implement slotted Aloha
 ---------------------------

 As you've seen, the Aloha protocol has a very low throughput, because there are many collisions.
-There is a variant of Aloha called slotted Aloha that improves the throughput.
+There is a variant of Aloha called *slotted Aloha* that improves the throughput.
 The idea that the time is divided into slots of a fixed duration equal to the packet transmission time.
-A transmission can only start at the beginning of a slot at it will fill the entire slot.
+A transmission can only start at the beginning of a slot at and it will fill the entire slot.
 This reduces the chance of collisions: in normal Aloha, a collision occurs even if two transmissions overlap by a single bit.
 In slotted Aloha, they overlap completely or not at all.
 This reduces the chance of collisions and increases the throughput.
 See the Wikipedia article on [Slotted Aloha](https://en.wikipedia.org/wiki/Slotted_Aloha) for more details.

 #### Todo

-- [ ] Make a copy of the `aloha.py` file and rename it to `slotted_aloha.py`.
+- [ ] Make a copy of the `./models/aloha_user.py` file and rename it to `./models/slotted_aloha_user.py`.
 Use the new file for your implementation.
-- [ ] Implement slotted Aloha in the `user` function.
+- [ ] Implement slotted Aloha in the `generate_packets` method.
 The change is very simple: only a single line of code needs to be changed.
 Instead of generating exponential interarrival times, can you generate a discrete number of time slots to wait before sending the next packet?
+Each time slot has a duration equal to the packet duration.
+- [ ] Make a copy of the `./main_aloha.py` file and rename it to `./main_slotted_aloha.py`.
+Modify the new file to use the slotted Aloha user class instead of the normal Aloha user class.
+- [ ] Run several simulations using the `./main_slotted_aloha.py` script with different numbers of users.
+Are the number of generated packets correct?
+- [ ] Make a copy of the `./optimize_aloha.py` file and rename it to `./optimize_slotted_aloha.py`.
+Modify the new file to use the `./main_slotted_aloha.py` script instead of the normal Aloha script and plot the results to different files.
 - [ ] Answer the question in the `Questions.md` file.